karayabin/universe-snapshot/universe/Ling/LingTalfi/doc/api/Ling/LingTalfi/Kaos/Command/PushCommand.md

 - Updates/creates the dependencies.byml file if necessary
 - Builds the doc, if there is a corresponding LingTalfi/DocBuilder object.
 - Pushes the planet to github.com.
-- If the version number is greater than before, executes the PackAndPushUniTool command (see the PackAndPushUniTool class for more details).
+- If the version number is greater than before, executes the PackAndPushUniTool command (see the [PackAndPushUniToolCommand](https://github.com/lingtalfi/LingTalfi/blob/master/doc/api/Ling/LingTalfi/Kaos/Command/PackAndPushUniToolCommand.md) class for more details).

 Note: this command assumes that the planet dir represents a planet only if it contains a README.md file with a **History Log** section.